denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-We can coerce values to numbers with `Number` constructor.
+We can coerce values to numbers with the `Number` constructor.
 It's quite obvious that `true` will be coerced to `1`:

 ```js
 Number(true) // -> 1